pat357/My-Charging-Controller/README.md

 * If you need to pause the daemon, create an emply file with path MOUNTPOINT/mcc/lock
-* If you see 'mcc internals are not properly configured', do clean install mcc
+* If you see 'mcc internals are not properly configured', do run [-rc/--reset-cfg]

 ## Remember

 * mcc requires Magisk >= 1400 and installs by Magisk Manager
-* mcc Installer requires charging ON and can take a few mins
+* mcc Installer/[-rc/--reset-cfg] requires charging ON while taking a few minutes
 * Resetting battery stats may not work for a few old devices

 ## Support/Discussions